 Classic cashmere wrap in white that is one of those can’t-go-wrong options.
 It is one of the few pieces that are guaranteed to go with just about every wedding gown and accessory.
 Wrap it casually around your shoulders or pin it together with a gorgeous statement brooch.

-5) Linen Blazer
+5) Bridal Blazer

 There’s something sexy and unexpected about a classic boyfriend-style blazer juxtaposed with a feminine bridal gown.
 Tailored and effortlessly chic, this would look amazing over a gown, or even with a non-traditional or modern route like a pantsuit.

 Brides choose jackets for a variety of reasons.
 Staying warm is a good reason, but so is fashion!

 Buying a bridal jacket to keep extra warm?
 Make sure to evaluate the material and look for a jacket lining.
 If the jacket is strictly to add flair and fashion appeal on your big day, you should still evaluate the fabric.
 Here’s a quick 101 of the primary fabrics you’ll find in a bridal jacket.

 - Boucle – a yarn with a rough and irregular appearance that is woven into garments.

 - Charmeuse – comes in either a synthetic or silk variety.
 It has a lightweight satin weave with a dull backing and a lustrous front finish.